-- Chapter 1, Introduction, presents the product specifications and system architecture for the Aviant BX Socket 370 single board computer. - Chapter 2, Hardware Configuration Settings, shows the definitions and locations of jumpers and connectors that you can easily configure for your system. - ◆ Chapter 3, System Installation, describes how to properly mount the CPU, main memory, M-system's Flash Disk, and the optional flat panel display interface module for safe installation.
+- Chapter 1, Introduction, presents the product specifications and system architecture for the Dual BX single board computer. - Chapter 2, Hardware Configuration Settings, shows the definitions and locations of jumpers and connectors that you can easily configure for your system. - ◆ Chapter 3, System Installation, describes how to properly mount the CPU, main memory, and M-system's Flash Disk for safe installation.
 It also discusses the Watchdog Timer function and introduces the graphics controller driver installation procedure. - ♦ Chapter 4, BIOS Setup Information, specifies the meaning of each setup parameter and describes how to get advanced BIOS performance.
-The POST checkpoint list provides a basic troubleshooting guide. - Appendix A, Abbreviations, provides definitions for the abbreviations used in this manual.
+The POST checkpoint list provides a basic troubleshooting guide. - ◆ Chapter 5: Troubleshooting, provides a few hints to building a valid and working system with the Dual BX single board computer, in terms of hardware and software.
+Issues addressed are based on customer application history, which has been collected over time. - ♦ Appendix A: WDT Programming provides a general description of watchdog timer programming, configuration register definitions, guidelines, and a demo program. - Appendix B, Abbreviations, provides definitions for the abbreviations used in this manual.